 Prior to this incident there had been problems from time to time but this was the most serious.
 There had been a father of a girl at our school who had flipped and it was something I worried about.
 Now this had happened and it was all such a mess.

-I remember oh so well walking about 25 minutes across town crying all the way, in a daze.
+I remember oh so well walking about 25 minutes across town crying all the way, in a sort of daze.
 Still dressed in my school uniform, beret askew on my head, not caring what I looked like to the world.

 For many years it was something I could not talk about.
-Dad was having treatment for "mental health issues" at the time but the system failed him.
-Even then.
+Dad was having treatment for "mental health issues" at the time but the system failed him. even back then.

 That period of ill health had followed a 30ft fall from a scaffold at work which had knocked him literally for six.
 As a building worker he was very physically fit but after that fall his health was never the same.

-This led to inappropriate treatments, hospitalisation and a worsening of his condition.
+This led to inappropriate treatments, hospitalization and a worsening of his condition.
 It affected us, his family, in many ways physically, mentally and financially, plus it devastated him.

 I knew he needed to be home with us, albeit briefly, and so it had to be done.
 Early each Saturday morning I would take a bus for a 30 minute journey to collect Dad

 Three years later Dad died from cancer.
 We always had some ideas that his fall and suicide attempt had played a part.

 Many people wanted to forget their experiences but that proved the hardest task of all.

-How will those affected directly by yesterday's killings move on?
+How will those affected directly by the actions of 21st Century shooters move on?
 The answer is many will not.
 It will be a terrible burden to bear for the bereaved parents.

 But what about the kids?

 Children are often thought to be resilient.
 Hardy little souls who quickly bounce back.
-Those affected with the Sandy Hook School murders will receive counselling and more.
-They may still find it hard to put this tragedy to rest.
+Those affected by various shootings in the U.S.A. will have received counselling and more but they may still find it hard to put the tragedy to rest.

 We adults often forget that children are listening and watching to what unfolds before them.
 Responsibility can be good but there is a time to be a child.

-Adam Lanza who has been identified as the deceased shooter in yesterday's murders apparently suffered a great deal following the break up of his parents, which happened when he was aged 10.
+Adam Lanza who was identified as the deceased shooter in the Sandy Hook murders apparently suffered a great deal following the break up of his parents, which happened when he was aged 10.

-If you think that you, a child or a loved one may be suffering from the effects of PTSD contact a health professional.
+If you think that you, a child or a loved one may be suffering from the effects of P.T.S.D. contact a health professional.